drohrbaugh9/GridWorld2048/README.md

 # GridWorld2048
-Clone of 2048 in Java using the GridWorld library.
-To run this code, you need the [GridWorld library](http://apcentral.collegeboard.com/apc/public/courses/teachers_corner/151155.html).
+Clone of 2048 in Java using the GridWorld library, which is in this repository, along with the installation guide.
+The Gridworld code and the installation guide are from [this](http://apcentral.collegeboard.com/apc/public/courses/teachers_corner/151155.html) site.